tayloraswift/jpeg/examples/README.md

 This will also improve the compression ratio of the encoded image, since JPEGs encode zero coefficients very efficiently.

-Then, we encode and save the image using the `.compress(path:)` method:
+Then, we encode and save the image using the `compress(path:)` method:

 ```swift
                 }